GIẢI CHI TIẾT ĐỀ THI IELTS READING: How baby talk gives infant brains a boost

 ‘We also found that it really matters whether you use baby talk in a one-on-one context,’ she adds.
 ‘The more parents use baby talk one-on-one, the more babies babble, and the more they babble, the more words they produce later in life.’

-15.C the connection between what babies hear and their own efforts to create speech.
 Mối liên hệ giữa những gì trẻ con nghe được và những nỗ lực của bản thân để tạo ra lời nói.

 Giải thích: C Patricia Kuhl, đoạn F

-‘Finding activation in motor areas of the brain when infants are simply listening is significant, because it means the baby brain is engaged in trying to talk back right from the start, and suggests that seven-month-olds’ brains are already trying to figure out how to make the right movements that will produce words" says co-author Patricia Kuhl
+‘Finding activation in motor areas of the brain when infants are simply listening is significant, because it means the baby brain is engaged in trying to talk back right from the start, and suggests that seven-month-olds’ brains are already trying to figure out how to make the right movements that will produce words" says co-author Patricia Kuhl.

 Questions 18-23